Joe Rogan. How Stuff Works. How I Built This.

 Video podcasts are the latest trend to take over podcasting as we know it.
 No longer are fans only interested in hearing what podcasters have to say, but they’re also interested in seeing the conversation take place, so they can feel like they’re in the room with you while recording the podcast.

+So, what is video podcasting?
+Video podcasting is no different that a podcast interview, other than the content is shared in video format vs audio only.
 This might not be everyone’s style, but it’s catching on among the podcasting community and more and more people are adding this kind of video element to their recordings.

-The Future of Podcasts = Video Podcasts
+The Future of Podcasts in 2023 is Video Podcasts

 Audio podcasts have been around for a while, but their popularity skyrocketed just a few years ago.
 These days, it seems like everyone has a podcast on a different topic or idea.